AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/index-visa/2015-01-01-find-people.md

 ### Finding the right people

 The Australian Government connects job seekers with employers right across Australia for free.
-As an employer, you can use a local recruitment agency to match the right people to your business.

 [Learn more about employing Australian staff](#)